THE HAUTE ROUTE SKI TOUR

 We begin skiing the Haute Route ski tour in the French alpine and ski mountaineeing center of Chamonix where we spend a day skiing the famed Vallee Blanche off the Aiguille du Midi back to town to get in some acclimating as well as just some great skiing.
 This day is also reserved for reviewing some of the skills needed for the Haute Route such as kick turns, skinning with ski crampons, and crevasse rescue on skis practice.

 The next day we launch off on the Haute Route ski tour, crossing into Switzerland and spending the next six days ski traversing the Swiss Alps through the Valais region.
+We have chosen the "Verbier" variation via the Trient, Mont Fort, Dix, Vignettes and the Bertol huts.
+Staying the last night of the tour at the Bertol Hut is a special experience involving long ladders off the glacier to reach the hut.
+It also allows for a shorter last day into Zermatt.
 Most of the days start early from the huts and on many of the days arrive at the next hut with some time to take a few laps if energy levels allow.
 We end the Haute Route by skiing under the North Face of the Matterhorn and into Zermatt.

 Along the Haute Route ski tour you will enjoy exciting ski mountaineering challenges, great descents, comfortable Swiss mountain huts, and spectacular high alpine scenery.
-With over 8 years of experience guiding hut to hut ski tours in the Alps, IAG owner and director and IFMGA/UIAGM certified ski guide Dave Miller leads the Haute Route ski tours personally.
+With over 10 years of experience guiding hut to hut ski tours in the Alps, IAG owner and director and IFMGA/UIAGM certified ski guide Dave Miller leads the Haute Route ski tours personally.
+He has led over 14 Haute Route ski tours over the past nine years and knows the route and it's variations intimately.
 Dave and his team will be with you from the first night in Chamonix through the last night's dinner in Zermatt.

 In addition to professional ski guiding by experienced internationally certified ski guides, we provide full logistical support for the duration of the Haute Route ski tour such as transportation and luggage transfer from the beginnning of the tour to the end.